Front paysan

 Jacques Le Roy Ladurie served as its general secretary.
 It published the journal Syndicats paysans.

-In the 1935 Henry Dorgeres the founder of the Comités de défense paysanne stood unsuccessfully for the Loir-et-Cher department under the Front paysan's banner, where he was narrowly defeated in the second round of voting by the Radical-Socialist candidate Émile Laurens.
+In the 1935 Loir-et-Cher by-election Henry Dorgères, the founder of the Comités de défense paysanne, stood unsuccessfully for the Loir-et-Cher department under the Farmers' Front banner, where he was narrowly defeated in the second round of voting by the Radical-Socialist Party candidate Émile Laurens.

-The Front's ambiguous view towards Republican institutions meant that it did not have support from the Croix de Feu.
+The Farmers' Front's ambiguous attitude towards Republican institutions meant that it did not have support from the Croix de Feu.

-The Front fell apart in 1936 due to differences in political strategy.
+The Farmers' Front fell apart in 1936 due to differences in political strategy.